StikEMU/StikNES-2.0/README.md

 - Steam
 - Epic Games Store

-by 0-Blu.
-Unauthorized distribution on these platforms is strictly prohibited.
+Unauthorized distribution on other platforms without the owners permission is strictly prohibited.

 ## Dependencies